 AFAIK: Abbreviation for “as far as I know.”

 attwaction: Slang term used to describe an attraction between two users.

 attwicted: Slang term used to describe someone who is addicted to Twitter.

 B: A shorthand version of “be.”

 B2BTOTY: Business-to-Business Twitterer of the Year Awards.
-Now in its third year, the B2B Twitterer of the Year (B2BTOTY) Awards recognize B2B individuals and organizations for outstanding contributions in practicing, promoting, and/or enhancing business using Twitter.
+The B2B Twitterer of the Year (B2BTOTY) Awards recognize B2B individuals and organizations for outstanding contributions in practicing, promoting, and/or enhancing business using Twitter.
 Vote for your favorite B2B Twitterer!

 b4: A shortened version of “before.”